galmeida9/Julia-JavaCall-Wrapper/README.md

 # Advanced Programming Second Project

 TODOs:
-- [X] Add instance methods- [X] Only declare static methods in module, if we can
+- [X] Add instance methods
+- [X] Only declare static methods in module, if we can
 - [X] Only generate module if module hasn't been imported
 - [X] Do not reimport a module
 - [X] Methods with arrays???